top of page

 Dickebusch New Military Cemetery Extension

 The New Military Cemetery was begun in February 1915 (in succession to the Old Military Cemetery near the Church) and was used until May 1917 by neighbouring fighting units and field ambulances.
-The 31st (Alberta) Canadian Infantry Battalion erected a memorial in it to 22 of their numbers who fell in April 1916.
+The 31st (Alberta) Canadian Infantry Battalion erected a memorial in it to 22 of their number who fell in April 1916.
 A few further burials took place in March and April 1918.
 The Extension was used from May 1917 to January 1918.

 The two cemeteries are treated, so far as possible, as one.
 The Cross is placed in the Extension, opposite the entrance, and the War Stone by the roadside in the New Military Cemetery.